-SMU's Board is chaired by Mr Ho Kwon Ping.
+SMU's Board was chaired by Mr Ho Kwon Ping until the conclusion of his term on 11 January 2023 and has been chaired by Mr Piyush Gupta since 12 January 2023.
 The Board's key roles are in the areas of (i) strategy formulation; (ii) policy making; (iii) external promotion of the University; and (iv) accountability.
 This essentially means that the Board has a role in setting and approving the University's strategic direction and appointing the strategic leadership by appointing the University's President and Provost.
 In this regard, the Board is in charge of providing the strategic planning oversight for the University by setting the broad strategic framework within which the President and senior university administrators can operate so as to implement the Board's strategic direction for the University.
 The Board also ensures that the University has in place appropriate policies, including governance policies, which are in line with best practice, and in addition, the Board also has the role to promote and being an advocate of the University to the wider community.
 In the area of accountability, the Board's role includes being accountable for the financial well-being of the University delegating authority appropriately and ensuring that a rigorous governance framework is established for the University.